saffire/language-specification/source/language/objects.rst

 Fluent interface
 ================
-A fluent interface means that (almost) every method will return the actual method once the method has been completed.
+A fluent interface means that (almost) every method will return the actual object once the method has been completed.

 ::